maltrak007/Gonzalo-Linan-Portfolio/README.md

 [<img width="50" height="50" alt="image" src="https://github.com/user-attachments/assets/367db763-43b3-4e24-adb2-5939e429f503" />](https://steamcommunity.com/id/ItsGonso/)

 🚀 About Me
 I am a dedicated Gameplay Programmer and Designer with a Master’s Degree in Videogame Programming from U-TAD University and a Master's Degree in Unity.
 My goal is to create memorable, unique player experiences that redifine the games as we know it.
+My top 5 games of all times must be: Fallout New Vegas, The Last of Us, Dark Souls, Persona 5 and Inazuma Eleven.

 🗝️Key Skills: